Moors murders: As murderers

-Hindley claimed that Brady began to talk about "committing the perfect murder" in July 1963, and often spoke to her about Meyer Levin's Compulsion, published as a novel in 1956 and adapted for the cinema in 1959.
-The story tells a fictionalised account of the Leopold and Loeb case, two young men from well-to-do families who attempt to commit the perfect murder of a 12-year-old boy, and who escape the death penalty because of their age.
+Hindley later claimed that Brady began to talk about "committing the perfect murder" around the beginning of July 1963, and often spoke to her about Meyer Levin's Compulsion, published as a novel in 1956 and adapted for the cinema in 1959.
+The story tells a fictionalised account of the Leopold and Loeb case, two young men from wealthy families who attempt to commit the perfect murder of a 12-year-old boy, and who escape the death penalty because of their age.

-By June 1963, Brady had moved in with Hindley at her grandmother's house in Bannock Street, and on 12 July, the two murdered their first victim, Pauline Reade.
-Reade had attended school with Hindley's younger sister Maureen, and had also been in a short relationship with David Smith, a local boy with three criminal convictions for minor crimes.
-Police found no one who had seen Reade before her disappearance, and although the 15-year-old Smith was questioned by police, he was cleared of any involvement in her death.
+By this stage, Brady had moved in with Hindley at her grandmother's house in Bannock Street, Gorton, and on 12 July the two murdered their first victim, 16-year-old Pauline Reade.
+Reade had attended school with Hindley's younger sister Maureen and had also been in a short relationship with David Smith, a local teenager with three criminal convictions for minor crimes.
+Police found nobody who had seen Reade immediately before her disappearance, and although the 15-year-old Smith was among the people questioned by police, he was cleared of any involvement in her death.
+Brady and Hindley were not among the people questioned.

-Their next victim, John Kilbride, was killed on 23 November.
-A huge search was undertaken, with over 700 statements taken, and 500 "missing" posters printed.
+The couple's next victim, 12-year-old John Kilbride, was lured away from a market in the town of Ashton-under-Lyne on 23 November and murdered on Saddleworth Moor, where his body was buried.
+A huge search was undertaken, with over 700 statements taken and 500 "missing" posters printed.
 Eight days after he failed to return home, 2,000 volunteers scoured waste ground and derelict buildings.
-Hindley hired a vehicle a week after Kilbride went missing, and again on 21 December, apparently to make sure the burial sites at Saddleworth Moor had not been disturbed.
-In February 1964, she bought a second-hand Austin Traveller, but soon after traded it for a Mini van.
+Hindley hired a vehicle the week after Kilbride went missing, and again on 21 December, apparently to make sure the burial sites at Saddleworth Moor had not been disturbed.
+In February 1964, she bought a second-hand Austin Traveller but soon after traded it for a Mini Pick-up.

-Keith Bennett disappeared on 16 June 1964.
+Keith Bennett, also aged 12, disappeared in the Longsight district of Manchester on 16 June 1964.
 His stepfather, Jimmy Johnson, became a suspect; in the two years following Bennett's disappearance, Johnson was taken for questioning on four occasions.
-Detectives searched under the floorboards of the Johnsons' house, and on discovering that the houses in the row were connected, extended the search to the entire street.
+Detectives searched under the floorboards of the family home, and on discovering that the houses in the row were connected, extended the search to the entire street.